bravoalpha79/k9-zen/README.md

 [Dropdown Menu](https://wireframe.cc/SgXwmQ)

 _Note: the final design departs from the initial wireframes in several aspects, in particular:_
-_- the trainers' bios and photos have been moved to a separate page (About), while the existing About page has been renamed "Training" and now contains only training information,_
+_- the trainers' bios and photos have been moved to a separate page (About), while the existing About page has been renamed "Training" and now contains only training information;_
-_- the navigation bar has been updated accordingly (four links),_ _- the training types information has been moved from Home to Training,_
+_- the navigation bar and its dropdown menu have been updated accordingly;_
+_- the training types information has been moved from Home to Training;_
 _- the Contact page has been completely redesigned for a simpler and cleaner user experience._

 ## Features